 Obesity:

 British Shorthairs are prone to packing on the pounds if overfed.
-They’re not the most athletic cats, so portion control is crucial.
+They’re not the most athletic cats, so portion control matters.
 Use a measuring cup to avoid “accidental” overfeeding (we’re looking at you, sneaky snackers).

 Picky Eating: